warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Services.markdown

 title: Common VBA Message Service
 subtitle: An alternative for the VBA MsgBox with less constraints, more options, and a better display
 date:          2020-11-17
-modified_date: 2022-02-18
+modified_date: 2022-05-06
 categories:    vba common
 ---
-An alternative to the VBA.MsgBox of which the limits hardly will ever been reached.
+An alternative to the VBA.MsgBox with limits hardly will ever been reached and  great functionality and features.
 <!--more-->

 ## Preface
-The quick-and-dirty VBA.MsgBox is fine for many things but it has its limits.
+The VBA.MsgBox is fine for ad-hoc messages but it has its limits.
 I found it almost impossible to display anything a little bit nicer designed.
 And because I've got the time and the ambition I implemented one without all the limits.
 The _[Common VBA Message Service README][1]_ public GitHub repo provides all information on how to install and use it.

 ## Features
 ![](../Assets/CommMsgServiceDemo.png)